Jack Critchley: Federal politics

 Critchley was an ALP candidate for the Australian Senate in the 1946 Australian federal election, in the second position on the ALP senate ticket after Fred Beerworth, and was duly elected.
 Critchley's six-year senate term commenced on 1 July 1947.
-His first speech in the Senate urged haste in settling returned servicemen on agricultural land, sought the implementation of soil and water conservation schemes, supported social services and child immigration, and lauded the Chifley government's plans to standardise the railways and improve the road transport system.
+The 1946 election resulted in the re-election of the ALP, which was in power since 1941.
+Critchley's first speech in the Senate urged haste in settling returned servicemen on agricultural land, sought the implementation of soil and water conservation schemes, supported social services and child immigration, and lauded the Chifley government's plans to standardise the railways and improve the road transport system.
 Having previously served on the state parliamentary committee assessing the value of land for settlement, he was critical of the long delays caused by differences between the federal Labor government and the conservative government in South Australia.
 He was a member of the standing orders committee from 1947 to 1949.
 On 10 December 1949, in the wake of its attempt to nationalise the banks, the federal ALP government of Ben Chifley was defeated by the Liberal–Country coalition, and went into opposition.
-On 1 July 1950, Critchley was appointed opposition whip in the Senate – responsible for managing business and maintaining party discipline, a position he retained until September 1957.
+On 1 July 1950, Critchley was appointed opposition whip in the Senate—responsible for managing business and maintaining party discipline, a position he retained until September 1957.

-In his speeches to Parliament, Critchley advocated for returned service personnel, and expressed concern for the mental health needs of those suffering from what was then known as "war neurosis" – now known as combat stress reaction.
-He urged the inclusion of psychiatric wards in military hospitals, and argued that it should not be necessary for returned service personnel to prove that their mental health condition was war-caused in order to be admitted to such wards.
+In his speeches to Parliament, Critchley advocated for returned service personnel, and expressed concern for the mental health needs of those suffering from what was then known as "war neurosis"—now known as combat stress reaction.
+He urged the inclusion of psychiatric wards in military hospitals, and argued it should not be necessary for returned service personnel to prove their mental health condition was war-caused in order to be admitted to such wards.
 When these developments occurred interstate but had not yet happened in South Australia, he closely questioned the then Minister for Repatriation, Senator Walter Cooper.
 Critchley was appointed to the joint committee on war gratuity in 1951.